Say What? Card Game

-Say What? is a fun card game, expertly designed to help everyone, from children to adults,
+Say What? is a fun card game, expertly designed to help everyone, from children to adults, develop more resilience.

 What are its benefits?

 - Helps you to learn about resilient choices in life

 - Promotes key elements of resilience, for example, harmony, empathy, kindness, appreciation and gratitude

 - Gets you thinking about how you react to challenges in life